Do you have a blog?

 ‘The unread story is not a story; it is little black marks on wood pulp.
 The reader, reading it, makes it live: a live thing, a story.’
 Ursula K. Le Guin

 We ask children to write in school but often there is no apparent purpose that they can see other than pleasing their teacher!
 This can prompt some very reluctant writers in our classrooms.
 The 100 Word Challenge seeks to address this problem.

 It is a FREE weekly creative writing challenge for children under 16 years of age.
 Each week a prompt is given, which can be a picture or a series of individual words and the children can use up to 100 words to write a creative piece.
-This should be posted on a class blog and then linked to the 100 Word Challenge blog.
+The students write a creative piece around 100word, publish it on your class blog then link it to the form on 100wc.net under the correct prompt.
 The link is usually open from midday on Sundays until midnight the following Saturday.

 By setting a limited word count with a focused theme and a guaranteed audience beyond the class teacher, children have far greater motivation for writing.
 Those who are reluctant writers feel safe with only 100 words to write, whilst those more advanced writers can really extend themselves with the word restriction.